agj/conexp/README.md

 - Other types of numbers, such as negative or floating point.
 - Quotations (grouping tokens for later parsing, necessary for branching, etc.).
 - Definitions.
+- Asynchronous code.

-I will get around to (some of) these in the future.
+I will get around to some of these in the future.